 MethodIn a wide, shallow dish, mix zest and sugar together with your fingers.
 Wet the rim of 8 cocktail glasses with a wet paper towel, and then dredge in clementine sugar to coat.
 In a large pitcher, use a wooden spoon to muddle cranberry juice, cranberries and rosemary sprigs thoroughly.
 Fill pitcher with ice cubes.
 Top off with clementine juice, wine and tonic water or ginger ale.
 Stir vigorously; pour into glasses; garnish with clementine twists and serve.

 TipsUse a vegetable peeler to remove the clementine zest in large pieces for the chopping and twists.
 Swap out satsumas for clementines if you prefer.

 Serves 8. $2.68 per serving.
 We do our best to estimate recipe ingredient costs, but market variations do happen.
-You’ll find more recipes and tips on our holiday pages for entertaining on a budget from years past too.
-Plus, turn to The Whole Deal value guide, online and in stores, for more even more tips on celebrating with savings.Your turn!
+You’ll find more recipes and tips on our holiday pages for entertaining on a budget opens in a new tab from years past too.
+Plus, turn to The Whole Deal opens in a new tab value guide opens in a new tab, online and in stores, for more even more tips on celebrating with savings.Your turn!
 Got any great recipes that dazzle with fewer dollars?
 We’d love to hear them.